 Dr. Brown’s vent system works by expelling the air that often gets trapped in the nipple of most bottles.
 While other brands may claim to do the same, most parents find that Dr. Brown’s venting system works best for colic in babies.

-The inserts, usually green or blue, work to push air out of the nipple so that this excess air doesn’t make its way into your baby’s stomach to cause your baby issues.
+The inserts, usually green or blue, work to push air out of the nipple of the baby bottle so that this excess air doesn’t make its way into your baby’s stomach to cause your baby issues.
 Issues related to excess air in bottles include gassiness, fussiness, and cramps.
+These bottles can be used with the bottle warmer which can also hold bottles upright.

 What Is the Green Insert in Dr Brown Bottles?